akandeseun/weird-entry-lara/README.md

-# Weird Entry - Laravel E-commerce API
+# LaraCommerce - A Laravel E-commerce API

-This is the backend API for the Weird Entry e-commerce application, built with the Laravel framework.
+This is the backend API for the LaraCommerce e-commerce application, built with the Laravel framework.
 It provides a comprehensive set of endpoints to manage products, categories, users, orders, and more.
 It includes features like user authentication with JWT, cart management, order processing with payment gateway integration, and image handling via Cloudinary.

 ## About The Application

-Weird Entry is a robust e-commerce platform that allows administrators to manage inventory and users to browse products and make purchases.
+LaraCommerce is a robust e-commerce platform that allows administrators to manage inventory and users to browse products and make purchases.
 The application is designed to be scalable and easy to maintain, following Laravel's best practices.

 ### Key Features